mDeanHaj/Pet-Pals-383/README.md

 3. Encoding categorical variables
 4. Creating new features if necessary (e.g., age at intake)

-# Preliminary Work on Data Exploration and Visualization
+Preliminary Work on Data Exploration and Visualization

-Data Exploration and Visualization
+# Data Exploration and Visualization
 Some initial data exploration to understand the dataset better:

-# Fill missing Age at Intake values with the mean age

-# Create new features for the visualization DataFrame

-# Distribution of animal types

-# Distribution of intake conditions

-# Relationship between age at intake and outcome type

-Preliminary Work on Machine Learning
+(pic)

 We will split the data into training and testing sets and build an initial model to predict the adoption likelihood.

-# Define features and target

-# Split the data

-# Scale the features

-# Train a logistic regression model on the scaled data

-# Make predictions on the scaled test data

-# Evaluate the model
+(Pic)

 Accuracy: 0.2859221535103674